-- b.
+- (1) The Department will consider an exception if it can be proved that the individual can be available in both situations, while maintaining compliance with these Regulations. - 3.
+A Family Child Care Home may have or use an Assistant, to support required staffing patterns, or support other activities within the program.
+Exemptions to Immunization Requirements A child may only be permanently exempt from the immunization requirements for either of the two (2) reasons stated below: - a.
+The child's health care provider has signed the Rhode Island Department of Health's Medical Immunization Exemption Certificate attesting that the child is exempt from a specific vaccine because of medical reasons. - b.
 The parent/guardian has signed the Rhode Island Department of Health's Religious Immunization Exemption Certificate attesting that immunization conflicts with the tenets of their religious beliefs. - 4.
-A Group Family Child Care Home may have or use a Substitute, to support required staffing patterns, or provide coverage of activities within the program.
+A Family Child Care Home may have or use a substitute, to support required staffing patterns, or provide coverage of activities within the program.
 Lead Screening The physical examination form shall include evidence that the child has been screened for lead poisoning in accordance with the Lead Poisoning Prevention (216-RICR-50-15-3) promulgated by the Rhode Island Department of Health pursuant to R.I.
 Gen. Laws Chapter 23-24.6 (Lead Poisoning Prevention Act). - 5.
-Exemption to the Lead Screening Requirement The lead screening requirements shall not apply if the child's parent/guardian signs a sworn statement indicating that lead screening is contrary to his/her religious tenets and practices. - B. Number of Children in Care Emergency Treatment Form - 1.
-A Group Family Child Care Home provider, who is caring for children with one (1) assistant, must care for no more than twelve (12) children at any time, in accordance with the provider's licensed capacity.
-Provider shall have an Emergency Treatment Form for each child in care that is signed by the parent/guardian and notarized.
-This form shall be kept on file for use in the event of an emergency.
-It shall be taken on field trips and outings away from the home. - a.
-Of these twelve (12) children, there must be no more than four (4) children under the age of two (2) years, in care, at any time. - b.
-If all children in care are under three (3) years old, a maximum ratio of four to one (4:1) should be maintained. - 2.
-A Group Family Child Care Home provider, who is caring for children with two (2) assistants, must care for no more than twelve (12) children at any time, in accordance with the provider's licensed capacity.
-Parent/guardians shall identify two persons who can be contacted in the event of an emergency if parent/guardian is unreachable.
-This information shall be reviewed with parent/guardian every three (3) months in order to update any changes. - a.
-Of these twelve (12) children, there must be no more than eight (8) children under the age of two (2) years, in care, at any time. - b.
+Exemption to the Lead Screening Requirement The lead screening requirements shall not apply if the child's parent/guardian signs a sworn statement indicating that lead screening is contrary to his/her religious tenets and practices.

+B. Number of Children in Care

+- 1. A Family Child Care Home provider, who is caring for children without an Assistant, must care for no more than six (6) children at any time, in accordance with the provider's licensed capacity. - a.
+Of these six (6) children, there must be no more than two (2) children under the age of two (2) years old, in care, at any time. - b.
 If all children in care are under three (3) years old, a maximum ratio of four to one (4:1) should be maintained.